Forest expansion of two-body partition functions for sparse interaction graphs: Main Results

 In this paper we obtain, via an independent approach, a cycle expansion for the underlying partition function.
 We focus on two-body Hamiltonians for a classical system.
 Such flexibility is due to the fact that the character of the expansion is focused on the interaction pattern rather than the nature of operators, and this allows us to focus on topology of the system rather than the details of the two body Hamiltonian.
 The only requirement is that the graph is \textit{sparse}, e.g. that the minimum cycle length grows with the size of the system.
+A list of the result that are in this paper, and of which we provide an interpretation below, are contained in Sec.
+II and III.
+In Sec.
+III. we introduce the technical results, in particular the application of the BKAR (IIIA)formula to two-body partition functions.
+In Sec.
+IIIB and IIIC we provide the proofs of the forest phase.
+In Sec.
+IV we show that the loop expansion is contained, perturbatively, within the forest phase, and we show that this can be obtained via a series in the forms of subtrees.